 With Amazon Prime, the 2-day shipping speed is expected from consumers.
 For individual retailers that means same-day order processing.
 Not making the cut-off times for carrier pickups can add an additional day for delivery.
 You may not have direct control over shipping times (i.e. delays on behalf of the carrier), but you do have control over how quickly an order is processed and ready for delivery.
 Do not allow pickup windows to be missed!
 Be extra cautious of cutoff times for days preceding a holiday, in which shipping carriers may not deliver.

 Customers want to know expected delivery dates and shipment updates.
 An impatient customer can be put at ease with a simple tracking notification.
-Providing order tracking as soon as possible with relevant updates, is an vital part of shipping and increases customer satisfaction.
+Providing order tracking as soon as possible with relevant updates is a vital part of shipping and increases customer satisfaction.
+Also, implementing order control software is a great way to have an efficient fulfillment process.
 As a bonus, automating these tracking updates will alleviate your customer service team of requests for order updates.

 The most critical metric of successful order fulfillment is delivering the correct product and the right amount, each and every time.
 Orders with the wrong products affect the likelihood of a repeat purchase and the cost of issuing a return is a huge profit drainer.
 With a staggering 23% of returns due to incorrect items, focus on delivering with 100% order accuracy.